Guidelines on IFLA Branding

 Adaptations of the IFLA logo may be made and used for specific purposes, such as the identification and marketing of the annual congress, only with the explicit permission of the Governing Board.
 External organisations may not modify the logo in any way.

-The Executive Committee has approved the use of a logo for IFLA units that includes the name of the unit.
+The use of a logo for IFLA units that includes the name of the unit has been approved.
 For example:

-Download the IFLA Professional Units corporate identity usage guidelines for more information.
+Download the IFLA Professional Units corporate identity usage guidelines and IFLA Regional Units corporate identity guidelines for more information.